titanxtx/fortran_regex/README.md

 ## How to:
 ### Regular Expressions:
-The slashes in the regular expressions don't need to be escaped for slashes like in C or C++
+The slashes in the regular expressions don't need to be escaped like in C or C++
 ### Functions:
 All flags are optional\